bebopjmm/starfinder-campaigns/deadSuns/Team/renlih.md

 - **Starfinder Society Subdermal Graft (right hand)**: This implant rests underneath the skin and can be activated/deactivated as a swift action.
   - activation causes a rendition of the Starfinder Society’s symbol to glow underneath the skin, acting as a mark that lets others know the bearer is a member of the Society
   - activation increases light level within 5ft by one step
+- **Standard Datajack (brain)**: This cybernetic includes a programmable data port that allows Renlih to access different types of computers and digital storage media.
+  - Any handheld computer can be inserted directly into the port, while larger systems need to be connected by an adapter cable.
+  - Having the system connected directly to your nervous system obviates the need for an interface to access data on a system.
+Actually operating the system requires you to use the Computers skill as usual.
+Some closed systems don’t allow data access or require you to do some rewiring to connect with a datajack (usually an Engineering check).

 ### Proficiencies